Skip to content

 Per-mount deep pages

-Flange focal distance, throat diameter, electronic protocol, format coverage, and known caveats for each mount — Canon EF · RF · EF-S · EF-M, Nikon F · Z, Sony A · E, Fuji X · GFX, MFT, L-Mount, M42, Leica M, Pentax K.
+Flange focal distance, throat diameter, electronic protocol, format coverage, and known caveats for each mount — Canon EF · RF · EF-S · EF-M, Nikon F · Z, Sony A · E, Fuji X · GFX, MFT, L-Mount, M42, Leica M, Pentax K, plus the cinema (PL · EF-cine · RF-cine) and vintage (Exakta · T-mount · C-mount · Praktica B · Konica AR · Minolta MD) rows.

 Browse mounts